 Chair: Tom Murphy, Adhesives Technology Corp.

-Guideline No. 710.1-2004 (formerly 03741), “Design, Installation, and Maintenance of Protective Flooring Systems,” was published as a joint document with NACE and SSPC.
+Guideline No. 710.1-2004, “Design, Installation, and Maintenance of Protective Flooring Systems,” was published as a joint document with NACE and SSPC.
 The Guideline contains detailed information on the aspects of flooring technology, performance properties, surface preparation requirements, installation procedures, and testing to help the user attain long-term service from a variety of polymer flooring systems in a wide range of applications.
-Subcommittee requested (Spring 2014) a MOU with SSPC and NACE for joint revision of the document.
-Both SSPC and NACE have agreed to participate in the updated guideline and an agreement between them and ICRI has been signed by all parties (Fall 2014).

 The Grouting Task Group produced Guideline No. 340.1, “Guide for the Selection of Grouts to Control Leakage in Concrete Structures,” in 2006.
 TAC disbanded the Task Group when ICRI adopted the current Committee structure and transferred responsibility for document maintenance to Committee 710 (Spring 2014) that Committee 710 initiate a ballot to reapprove this document, then begin a revision as appropriate.
 The committee reported (Fall 2014) that a subcommittee has been formed to revise the document.